shaloo/desc/docs/source/docs/usecases.rst

 This document highlights key product use cases that Puttshack business requires to be accomplished by using |product_name|.

-These use cases also encapsulate the Puttshack customer stories or scenarios that need to be addressed eventually through these online service offerings.
+These use cases also encapsulate the Puttshack customer stories or scenarios that need to be addressed eventually through these digital customer service offerings.

 For clarity, we have categorized these use cases into two distinct types: business and system use cases.